okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/CustomizationApi.md

 # **GetEmailDefaultPreview**
 > EmailPreview GetEmailDefaultPreview (string brandId, string templateName, string language = null)

-Preview Email Template Default Content
+Preview the Email Template Default Content

 Generates a preview of an email template's default content.
 All variable references (e.g., `${user.profile.firstName}`) are populated using the current user's context.